Arsenal's most expensive signings ever

 facebooktwitterreddit

-Despite embarking on a slow decline that culminated in outright toxicity following their Invincibles triumph and subsequent move to the Emirates in 2006, Arsenal still had the knack for snagging elite talent.
+Despite embarking on a slow decline that culminated in outright toxicity following their Invincibles triumph and subsequent move to the Emirates in 2006, Arsenal still have the knack for snagging elite talent.

 Here are the ten most expensive signings in Arsenal's history.